nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions:**

 &nbsp;&nbsp;
 1a.
-The contact specified is not found in TABS.
+The group specified is not found in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1a1.
-TABS terminates the operation by the user.
+TABS displays that the group specified does not exist in TABS.

 &nbsp;&nbsp;
 Use case ends.

+&nbsp;&nbsp;
+1b.
+TABS detects missing required field.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+1b1.
+TABS displays the format of the command.

+&nbsp;&nbsp;
+Use case ends.

+&nbsp;&nbsp;
+1c.
+TABS detects an empty required field.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+1c1.
+TABS displays the format of the empty required field.

+&nbsp;&nbsp;
+Use case ends.

 ### UC10: Add a person to a group

 **MSS**

-1. User requests to add an existing contact to an existing group.
+1. User requests to add a person to a group in TABS.
-2. TABS displays that the contact specified is added to the group.
+2. TABS displays that the person specified is added to the group specified.

 &nbsp;&nbsp;
 Use case ends.